Beef Barbacoa

 Equipment

 • Slow Cooker: This recipe will work in just about any size slow cooker or crock pot.
-If you’re scaling the recipe, make sure your cooker is large enough.
+If you’re scaling the recipe, make sure your cooker is large enough for it.

 What’s the Best Cut of Beef to Use?